 Music therapy is a wonderful tool for any stage in a potential client’s life.
 However, there are some circumstances where early intervention is more effective or even crucial.

 While music therapy for kids may be adapted in order to fit the intellectual level of the children, it’s still music therapy in action.
-Although music therapy is often thought of as an intervention for clients with various disorders, music therapy can also be beneficial with children because it can help with general early childhood development.
+Although music therapy is often thought of as an intervention for clients with various disorders, music therapy can also be beneficial because it can help with general early childhood development.

 The educational achievement and enrichment in the early childhood period is essential to the development of a child’s intellectual encyclopedia.
-The early experiences of a child majorly contribute to the way their brain and behaviors develop over time and into their adult lives.
+The early experiences of a child majorly contribute to the way their brain and behaviors develop over time.
 From the moment a child is born, they start observing their surroundings and learning from the people and things that influence them.
 Children develop and achieve developmental milestones on a day to day basis.
 Waving for the first time, making their first vocal sounds, saying their first word, or even taking their first crawl or walk.
 All of these milestones are results of childhood development, which can be assisted by music therapy.
 The way that parents respond to their children can have a huge influence on how quickly and in what way they develop.
 Although every child’s development varies in terms of speed and surrounding environment, there are certain milestones that children are expected to achieve by a certain time.
 Children achieve milestones at varied times, but if a child is extremely behind on their milestones, it can be a major cause for concern.
 These lags in development can be caused by a variety of disorders or illnesses.